mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/troubleshooting-mxcloud-runningnow.md

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/troubleshooting-mxcloud-runningnow/running-request-details.png" >}}

 {{% alert color="warning" %}}
-The text shown in the screenshot above has an error and will be updated shortly.
-The current action is actually the top action, which was triggered by the action below it, and so forth.
+The text shown in the screenshot above is correct: the current action is the top action, which was triggered by the action below it, and so forth.
+If your dialog box says something different, you can disregard it; that is an error and will be updated shortly.
 {{% /alert %}}

 You can also zoom in on a stack: